pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 Triangles are drawn by specifying the coordinates of each point with draw_triangle_filled_.
 That requires
 a bit of thought about where each point goes.
 I often end up sketching it out on paper to get it straight.
+This can be used to make a pine tree.

 .. _draw_triangle_filled: https://arcade.academy/arcade.html#arcade.draw_triangle_filled